NtsDK/larp-theory-101-translation/README.md

 In this repo you will find a web version of presentation and translations.

 You can find final versions of presentations on my website.
-Presentation in [Russian](http://trechkalov.com/larp-theory-101/index.html) and [English-Russian](http://trechkalov.com/larp-theory-101/en_ru.html).
+Presentation in [Russian](http://trechkalov.com/larp-theory-101/index.html) and [English-Russian](http://trechkalov.com/larp-theory-101/en_ru.html) - first couple slides in Russian and rest has both original and translation texts.

 ### How to build ###